 The course is delivered in the department's modern, well-equipped facilities where you will be able to:

-- Have access to environmental physics and acoustics laboratories, model making workshops, and dedicated computer modelling suite.
+- access environmental physics and acoustics laboratories, model making workshops, and dedicated computer modelling suite.

-- Study and collaborate on group assignments in the faculty's project room and open plan study hubs.
+- study and collaborate on group assignments in project rooms and open plan study hubs.

 Careers / Further study